g-milligan/newfiles_java/README.md

-Newfiles is a command-line tool to help build new projects from existing templates, instead of from scratch.
+Newfiles is a light-weight command-line tool to help build new projects from existing templates, instead of from scratch.

 You can create templates for virtually any type of project.
 Newfiles is completely platform agnostic; it's not geared towards any one type of code Nor any one type of platform.